-- Brides Against Breast Cancer: Brides Against Breast, like Adorned in Grace, resells donated bridalwear and donates the money to breast cancer research and other funding agencies.
+- Donate Wedding Dress for Cancer: Brides against breast cancer, like Adorned in Grace, resells donated bridalwear and donates the money to breast cancer research and other funding agencies.

 - Adorned in Grace: This company not only accepts wedding gowns but also all formal garments!
 They resell donated formal wear and donate the money to charities that help people who are victims of human trafficking.

 What Can Be Made From Old Wedding Dresses?

 You’ve worked hard with your stylist to get the dress fitted to perfection.
 Why not contact her after the wedding to create a personalized cocktail now?
 You may also want to wear your dress anywhere after its great day.